Bayport/devops-skills-test/README.md

 # General
 * How would you ensure any change made to this Dockerfile is source controlled, approved, tested and deployed.
 Explain which tools you will use as if this was going into a production environment.
+####  I will use a ci/cd pipeline with a devops tool like jenkins or gitlab.
+I will create branches for different phases for the developement, uat and production. all pull request will have to be approved before it can be merged to the next phase
 * Commit and push your changes.